Derived structures in the Langlands Correspondence: Derived moduli spaces related to the Langlands program

 As far as we know, the motivations for the hidden smoothness philosophy are empirical, and we will try to illustrate it through examples.

-\begin{example}[Moduli of Betti local systems] Let us begin by brainstorming informally about a somewhat older example in derived algebraic geometry, which has relevance for example in (Betti) Geometric Langlands \cite{BZN15}: the moduli space of (Betti) local systems on a smooth projective (connected) curve $C/\CC$ of genus $g$.
+\begin{example}[Moduli of Betti local systems] Let us begin by brainstorming informally about a somewhat older example in derived algebraic geometry, which is relevant for (Betti) Geometric Langlands \cite{BZN15}: the moduli space of (Betti) local systems on a smooth projective (connected) curve $C/\CC$ of genus $g$.
 After choosing a basepoint, one could view a Betti local system as a representation of the fundamental group of $C$.
 There is a more canonical way to phrase things without choosing a basepoint, but for concreteness we make such a choice $c_0 \in C$, and then $\pi_1(C, c_0)$ has a standard presentation